 What Does The Future Look Like?

-It doesn’t look like gas is going anywhere for a while, and as such, many engineers don’t need to take any action.
-There are enough gas appliances around to keep them in work for many years to come.
+Gas isn’t going anywhere for a while, so many engineers don’t need to take action.
+There are enough gas appliances around to keep them working for many years to come.

 However, although plans and proposals are ever-changing, we’re inevitably moving closer to decarbonisation.
 As a result, engineers want to get ahead and meet demand by future-proofing their careers.